ICanBoogie/ICanBoogie/README.md

 ### Invokable objects

 Objects performing a main action are simply invoked to perform that action.
-For instance, a prepared database statement whose main purpose is to query the database doesn't have an `execute()` method, it is invoked to perform its purpose:
+For instance, a prepared database statement which main purpose is to query a database doesn't have an `execute()` method, it is invoked to perform its purpose:

 ```php